threeport/threeport/docs/docs/sdk/tutorial.md

 available for installation.

 > Note: In this and other following sections, you will have the option to
-> test the WordPress extension in a "Local Dev Environment" on your
+> test the WordPress module in a "Local Dev Environment" on your
 > workstation, or in a "Remote Environment" running in AWS.
 >
 > The remote environment option will provide a more realistic use case and will